Language

 Notes

 os.listdir() returns only the entry names directly inside the specified directory.
 It does not include the contents of subdirectories.
-To traverse directories recursively, use os.walk() instead.
+To traverse directories recursively, os.walk() can be used for file operations.

 With os.makedirs(), specifying exist_ok=True prevents an error if the directory already exists.
 This is useful for writing idempotent scripts — ones that produce the same result no matter how many times you run them.

 Files deleted with os.remove() are permanently removed and do not go to the trash.
-Always confirm before deleting, or back up important files beforehand.
+Always confirm before deleting, or back up important files before performing file operations.

 For path manipulation, see os.path.join() / os.path.exists() / os.path.basename().
 For a more modern approach to path handling, see pathlib.Path().